twilight-rs/twilight/CONTRIBUTING.md

 Pull requests require two approvals before merging.
 They must be merged with the same name as the pull request, and as such must follow the naming rules for pull requests.
 The only possible merge option is squash and merge.
-Add the headers `Approved-by`, `Merged-by`, and `Signed-off-by` (the author of the pull request) to the end of the merge description.
-These headers must contain data in the format `Name <email@example.com>`, unless that data is not present.